-When you drive through the towns of Southeast Montana, like Billings, Glendive and Miles City you’ll notice two things.
-One, the skies are big.
+When you drive through the towns of Southeast Montana, like Billings, Glendive and Miles City you’ll notice that the skies are big.
 Like, really, really big.
 Big Sky Country isn’t just a moniker for the endless daytime blues.
 It also means that when the sun goes down, the stars are big, too.

 If you look at a light pollution map of the United States, eastern Montana has some of the darkest skies in the country.
-Head to Medicine Rocks State Park near Ekalaka to marvel at the Milky Way and the Plains Indian art.
-At Makoshika State Park, Montana's largest state park, you can see the night skies hanging over the badlands near Glendive.
-Visit Southeast Montana’s Facebook page for an up-to-date list of upcoming astronomy events at local state parks.
+Head to Medicine Rocks State Park near Ekalaka, one of only two International Dark Sky Sanctuaries in the state, to marvel at the Milky Way.

-For a more sobering, but equally important piece of Western history, head to the Little Bighorn Battlefield National Monument on Interstate 90 southeast of Billings.
-You’ll learn about the battle between the Lakota and Cheyenne tribes and Colonel Custer’s 7th Cavalry – one of the last armed American Indian efforts to protect their way of life.
-In the summer rangers lead educational tours, but consider booking a private tour from Indian Battle Tours to get the American Indian perspective.
-Either way, fuel up at the Custer Battlefield Trading Post with can’t miss fry bread and Indian tacos.
+Southeast Montana is also home to a sobering, yet important piece of Western history, the Little Bighorn Battlefield National Monument on Interstate 90 southeast of Billings.
+You’ll learn about the battle between the Lakota and Cheyenne tribes and Lt.
+Col. Custer’s 7th Cavalry – one of the last armed American Indian efforts to protect their way of life.
+In the summer rangers lead educational tours.
+Afterwards, fuel up at the Custer Battlefield Trading Post with can’t-miss fry bread and Indian tacos.

 For more information: